synapticlee/synapticlee.github.io/docs/writing.md

 - [Fun stuff](funstuff.md)

 ## Data for Justice
-As Technology for Liberty Fellow at the ACLU of Massachusetts, I run the [Data for Justice project](https://data.aclum.org/), publishing [accountability stories](https://data.aclum.org/blog/) with interactive visualizations:
+As Technology for Liberty Fellow at the ACLU of Massachusetts, I run the [Data for Justice project](https://data.aclum.org/), publishing [accountability stories](https://data.aclum.org/blog/) with interactive visualizations.

 ### Data-driven stories
 [What we know, and what we don't know, about how the Boston Police Department uses its surveillance camera network](https://data.aclum.org/blog) (in preparation).